 Sustaining the delivery of essential life-saving interventions during the COVID-19 pandemic including for Reproductive, Maternal, Newborn, Adolescent and Child health including malaria.

 Previous Key Recommended Actions

 Objective Action Item Suggested completion timeframe Progress Comments - key activities/accomplishments since last quarterly report Impact Ensure that malaria services including case management and vector control are sustained and implemented whilst using COVID-19 sensitive guidelines during the pandemic Q4 2020 South Sudan has faced a number of challenges in ensuring that malaria services continue while implementing guidelines to protect against COVID-19.
 The COVID-19 pandemic has increased malaria intervention costs, stigma around COVID-19 reducing health seeking, health facilities have been reluctant to receive patients with fever for fear of getting the disease.
 A number of activities (training, supervisory visits) have been postponed and the implementation of activities in general has significantly slowed down; additionally, the MOH and implementing partners have shifted their focus to COVID-19 and have given very little attention to other diseases including malaria.
-Despite this, this country has managed to distribute over 7 million LLINs in 8 states with high levels of coverage reported.
-LLINs as part of the universal coverage campaign.
-The programme has intensified SBC to enhance community understanding of the importance of continued treatment seeking for malaria.
-Partners have supported the prepositioning of drugs.
-The country has been affected by flooding
+Despite this, the country has managed to distribute LLINs as part of the universal coverage campaign Address funding Ensure the GF malaria funding application is submitted by Q2 2020 and ensure that resources are allocated to malaria control at a level that is sufficient to sustain the gains made in recent years.
+Work to fill the other outstanding gaps Q2 2020 The country submitted the GF malaria application in Q2